12 Top Podcasting Industry Trends In 2024

 List of original podcasts on Luminary.

-The podcasting community has seen an increase in hosts that want to do live recordings.
+The podcasting community has seen an increase in hosts that want to do live recordings, with 1 in 10 now opting for a live broadcast.

-Both to boost audience engagement and to create a new source of revenue.
+Live broadcasts can boost audience engagement and create a new source of revenue.

 These live episodes can be in the form of interviews and Q&A sessions, contests, phone-in debates, and live coverage of events.